tianrui-qi/SIP-DB2/README.md

 BAM to filter the reads we need, which is time-consuming.

-Please refer to [util/bam2csv.py](util/bam2csv.py) for the implementation or type `python util/bam2csv.py -h` to see the usage and options.
+Please refer to [util/bam2csv.py](util/bam2csv.py) for the implementation or type `python util/bam2csv.py -h` to see the usage and options. **The algorithm can process 45000 reads per second, 1 hour for one sample, and need about 40GB memory.** It's not optimized for parallel computing; you can open multiple terminals to process samples at the same time if your have enough memory.
 For example,
 ```bash
 # usage
 python util/bam2csv.py -B data/bam/<id>.bam [-S data/snp/snp_filter.tsv] [-C data/csv/<id>/] [-q 16] [-l 96]